particle-iot/docs/src/content/workshops/photon-maker-kit-workshop/ch2.md

 ---
 word: Reading from sensors and posting data to the cloud
-title: Reading from sensors and posting data to the cloud
+title: Session 2 - Reading from sensors and posting data to the cloud
 order: 3
 columns: two
 layout: workshops.hbs
 ---

-# Chapter 2: Reading from sensors and posting data to the cloud
+# Session 2 - Reading from sensors and posting data to the cloud

 | **Project Goal**            | Start programming your Photon, and leverage the device cloud to take and post sensor readings. |
 | --------------------------- | ---------------------------------------------------------------------------------------------- |